Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Kristin Hitchcock

-When you think of a giant dog, you likely either think of the Newfoundland or the Saint Bernard.
-Both of these dogs are extremely large and quite popular.
-Plus, they are considered to be “gentle giants” with sweet and calm personalities.
+When you think of a giant dog, you likely think of the Newfoundland and the Saint Bernard.
+They’re incredibly large and quite popular.
+Plus, they are considered “gentle giants” with sweet and calm personalities.

-If you’re considering adopting either of these dogs, you’re likely finding yourself wondering what the differences are between these two breeds.
-While they look quite different on the surface, they’re probably more similar than you first imagined.
-We’ll take a look at the few things that separate these two dog breeds in this article so that you can choose the best one for your lifestyle.
+If you’re considering adopting either of these dogs, you’re likely wondering what the differences are between the two breeds.
+While they look different on the surface, they’re probably more similar than you first imagined.
+In this article, we’ll look at the few characteristics that separate the two dogs so that you can choose the best one for your lifestyle.

 divider 9